(This is a reader gun review contest entry, click here for more details – enter by December 26th!)

 Carry * *

-You’d really have to be large and wear clothes that were very loose to get away with it.
-This gun was not meant to be concealed.
+You’d really have to be large and wear clothes that were very loose to get away with a P95 for concealed carry.
+This gun wasn’t meant to be a daily carry pistol.

 Reliability * * * * *

 Do extra magazines count?
 You can order night sights for the P-95, but most people who (like me) are cheap and high drag enough to buy a P-95 are not going turn around and spend half of what they paid for the gun on Trijicons.

 Overall * * * *

 It’s cheap, it happily digests any ammo you can find, it’s effective, and no one will ever call you a mall ninja.
 In short this classic is a great gun.
 A great choice for an affordable home defense gun.
 What more could you want?